Meet the Board of Directors for Lyttelton Port Company.

 Vanessa Doig

-Vanessa has a diverse global career operating in international markets across various sectors including resources (oil, gas and coal) within large global multi-nationals, the New Zealand Government and State-Owned Enterprises.
-More recently Vanessa led a fast-moving eCommerce business focused on the North American and Asian markets.
+Vanessa has a diverse career operating in global markets across various sectors, including resources (oil, gas and coal) within large global multinationals, New Zealand government agencies and state-owned enterprises.

 Julian Hughes